olifrost/olifrost.github.io/_posts/2018-08-05-deliciously-anna.md

 Because it doesn't always matter if love is real or fake.

-As long as you make a convincing illusion of it.
+As long as you have a convincing illusion of it.

 *Visit [Lifefaker.com](http://lifefaker.com/) and sign up for a fake profile today*